Cyprus says bailout options open, no decision

 But he added: “The government has various options concerning the recapitalization of the banks and one of its options is to resort to the (EU bailout) mechanism.”

-Cyprus had strongly hinted on Monday that it might have to apply for an international bailout before the end of this month as options dwindle for propping up its banks, which are highly exposed to Greece.
+Cyprus had strongly hinted on Monday that it might have to apply for an international bailout before the end of this month because of dwindling options for propping up its banks, which are highly exposed to Greece.

 It must recapitalize its second-largest lender, Cyprus Popular Bank, by a June 30 regulatory deadline - one day before the country assumes the rotating EU presidency for six months.